wso2-extensions/esb-connector-viber/docs/keyboardMessage.md

 ```
 **Sample response**

-Given below is a sample response for the keyboardMessage operation.
+Given below is a sample response for the keyboardVideoMessage operation.

 ```json
 {